The International Arbitration Review: United Kingdom - England & Wales

 - the applicable hourly rate (if relevant).

 The parties can, for instance, agree that the arbitral secretary will only carry out administrative tasks or, on the contrary, that he or she will be allowed to carry out substantive tasks.
-The ICC also issued guidance that made it clear that parties may object to the appointment of a secretary, and that a secretary must under no circumstances be delegated decision-making functions.61
+However, the 2020 Rules expressly provide that the tribunal may never delegate its decision-making function to an arbitral secretary.67 The ICC also issued guidance that made it clear that parties may object to the appointment of a secretary, and that a secretary must under no circumstances be delegated decision-making functions.68

 This decision means that arbitration is potentially more attractive than litigation to parties that may require third-party funding, and is likely to attract more third-party funders to the London market.
 Practically, it will affect the conduct of arbitrations.
 We are likely to see applications for disclosure of the other party's funding arrangements if it is suspected to be in receipt of third-party funding.
 This topic covers a range of legal issues and will continue to generate further discussion.
 Disputes regarding confidentiality, privilege and the availability of security for costs against funders are expected to arise in the near future.